Essential Information for Belvoir Blast

 Please make sure that you check in with the Marshall at the finish line and collect your meal ticket and goody bag.
 If you decide to abandon the event for whatever reason, or if you change route mid-event, please let the event organisers know so that we don’t go out searching for you!

 There’s no need to rush off after your ride.
 Enjoy Jo and Mel’s Kitchen complimentary lunch, and refreshments inside the hall (hot drinks are £1 for supporters/non riders).
-Bring your cash or credit card and browse our stalls – our custom “2Wheels” cycle jerseys will be available for you to order (mens and ladies specific), and our friend Rachel from Tri Up Cycle will be joining us with her range of practical but quirky accessories made from old inner tubes.
-Why not have a complimentary Sports Massage from our friend Graham Spencer, or try a free yoga session with Helen?
+Our custom “2Wheels” cycle jerseys will be available for you to order (unisex and ladies specific).
+Why not have a complimentary Sports Massage from our friend Graham Spencer?

 Thank you for taking the time to read this.
 We are really looking forward to a super event!
-If you have any questions please get in touch.
+If you have any questions please get in touch via email or facebook.